elycruz/walrs/inputfilter/DESIGN.md

 - https://github.com/functional-jslib/fjl/tree/monorepo/packages/fjl-validator
 - https://github.com/functional-jslib/fjl/tree/monorepo/packages/fjl-inputfilter

+**Note:** In comparison to laminas-inputfilter we don't need to convert string values to numbers, etc., when using a web-framework like actix-web, as they automatically do this for us (see https://actix.rs/docs/extractors, for more).

+Due to the above, in this library, we'll require less Validator, and Filter, structs since type coercion is handled for us.

 ## Where and how would we use `Input` controls

 - In action handlers where we might need to instantiate a validator, or optionally, retrieve a globally instantiated/stored one.